 By Akanksha Gupta Last Updated:

 At the age of 10, a little girl had made her debut in the Bollywood industry as a child artist with the movie, Maa in 1952 and seven years later, she rose to fame with the first film as a female lead in Dil Deke Dekho opposite Shammi Kapoor.
 Beginning her journey as a child artist then being a film’s lead heroine and the mother of the male lead, Asha Parekh has aged gracefully and parallel with her roles in the movies.
 Over the years, she has never shied away from addressing her love for her director, mentor and producer, Nasir Hussain and her decision to stay single throughout life.

-In her birthday special interview with The Times of India, Asha Parekh spoke about the time when she had faced depression, why she couldn’t adopt the child she had wanted to, her decision to stay single and addressed the rumours of her marriage with Shammi Kapoor.
+In her old interview with The Times of India, Asha Parekh spoke about the time when she had faced depression, why she couldn’t adopt the child she had wanted to, and her decision to stay single and addressed the rumours of her marriage with Shammi Kapoor.
 When she was asked, “There was gossip about you was that media got you married to Shammi Kapoor?”

 “I was the only child of my parents and after the death of my mother, father and aunt, suddenly I was all alone.
 There was a total vacuum in my life.
 I used to sit all alone during evenings and slowly depression started seeping in.
 I used to cry a lot and I didn’t know what was happening to me.
 Then it suddenly hit me that it was not depression but plain loneliness in the absence of my near and dear ones.
 It was in 2003 after I lost my father.
 At that point of time I had no clue what I should do and often felt that ke abhi mar jana chahiye.”

 “It was not destined.
 It’s not that my mother didn’t want me to get married.
 The two proposals that came for me, both had divorced their wives socho mera kya hota (laughs).
 I am very happy as I am.
 I am happy that I don’t have children.
 I did want to adopt and I also saw one little fellow and I loved him so much.
 I wanted to adopt him but the doctor said that I cannot adopt the kid who was just year and a half as he had some health issues.
-Then my mother fell sick and then it was the turn of my father. sab nikal liye.”
+Then my mother fell sick and then it was the turn of my father, sab nikal liye.”